Home Decor Mistakes That Make Your Living Room Look Cheap (And Easy Fixes)

 What to do instead: If you’re going fake, invest in ONE good fake plant rather than three bad ones.
 Look for natural, matte leaves (no shine), real-looking soil (or just put it in a pretty pot with a little moss on top to hide what’s happening underneath), and a realistic shape.
 The brands Nearly Natural and Adabiur on Amazon both make fakes that look genuinely real.
 Or, even better, get a real low-maintenance plant.
 A snake plant or a ZZ plant will live through almost anything, including you forgetting it exists for two months.

-This is also a no-product fix because the right answer depends on your space, but the rule is: one good plant beats three sad ones, every time.
+This is a no-product fix as it depends on your space, but the rule is: one good plant beats three sad ones, every time.

 Mistake #8: No Casual, Cozy Lounge Spot

-This one is for the soul.
-Your living room shouldn’t be entirely composed of formal, sit-up-straight seating.
-There should be at least one spot that is unapologetically cozy.
+This one is for you.
+Your living room shouldn’t have only formal seating where you have to sit up straight.
+Your living room needs to have a spot that is unapologetically cozy.
 A nest.
 A floor cushion.
-A giant beanbag.
-Somewhere you can flop with a book and not feel like you’re misusing the furniture.
-If your whole living room is one stiff couch and one accent chair, you are missing the part where the room becomes a place you actually want to BE.
+A big bean bag.
+Somewhere you can flop down with a book, and not feel like you are misusing the furniture.
+If your living room consists of one stiff couch and one accent chair, you are missing how to make the room somewhere you actually want to be.

-This is especially true if you live alone or with one other person.
-A formal living room is for entertaining people you don’t really like.
-A cozy living room is for actually living.
+This is even truer if you live by yourself or with one other person.
+A formal living room is for entertaining people you don’t care for.
+A warm living room is for actually living.
 We are pro-actually-living over here.

 What to do instead: Add a soft-and-squishy element somewhere.
 A floor pouf in the corner.
 A big beanbag near the window.
 A cozy reading chair that’s basically a hug.
 The point is to have a moment in the room that says “you may collapse here, friend.”